mari-lynne/CS-eQTL/README.md

 # CS-eQTL

-This repositry contains scripts used to processes and analyse data for cell-specific (CS), allele-specific (AS) eQTL's across WHI particpants.
+This repositry contains scripts used to process and analyse data for cell-specific (CS), allele-specific (AS) eQTL's across WHI particpants.

 ### Aims